-Teams may alternatively choose to use "the standard letter" of collaboration from the NSF PAPPG:
+Teams may alternatively choose to use the recommended format for letters of collaboration contained in the NSF PAPPG:

 "If the proposal submitted by Dr. [insert the full name of the Principal Investigator] entitled [insert the proposal title] is selected for funding by NSF, it is my intent to collaborate and/or commit resources as detailed in the Project Description or the Facilities, Equipment or Other Resources section of the proposal."